About Blackboard Drive for Mac

 - When using SaveAs in PowerPoint to save to an existing file with .pptx extension, the operation fails and an error message is displayed.
 The workaround is to save the document under a different filename and replace the document using a file manager or through upload in WebUI.

-- To avoid a serious bug in Office 2011 applications that prevents users from saving files on a share or disk which name contains the strings "home" or "file", it is no longer possible to create volumes with names containing those strings.
+- A serious bug in Word 2011 prevents from saving files on a share or disk which name contains the string "file".
 The latest Office 2011 patch (SP3-14.3.0) does not include a fix for this issue.